jostylr/literate-programming/lp_marked.md

 This document creates the core js file that yields the function that compiles.
 It takes in a document, options  and returns an object with all the blocks, compiled blocks, etc.  The function itself has constructors attached to it to make custom instances.
 You can also override many of its methods.

+## New vision

+All headings and switch links create a block.
+This block has its level (7 for a switch link), a parent, the code.
+No more hblock vs. cblock.
+The blocks will have two potential ways to be accessed: directly from the global level (if no conflicting block names occur) and via parent-child relationships.

+Maybe a single colon will be direct descendant while two colons indicate general descendant.

+The switch link

 ## Files

 * [v8/index.js](#basic-structure "save: | jshint") This is the main file that does the compiling.